 Director of the School of Communication, 2014-2016

-He has published widely on the intersections of branding and visual culture.
+Professor Schroeder has published widely on the intersections of branding, identity, media, and visual culture.
 He serves on the editorial boards of the journals Critical Studies in Fashion and Beauty, European Journal of Marketing, Innovative Marketing, International Journal of Indian Culture and Business Management, Journal of Business Research, Journal of Historical Research in Marketing, Journal of Macromarketing, Marketing Theory and Visual Methodologies.

 He has held visiting appointments at London School of Economics (Department of Media and Communications), Göteborg University, Sweden (Centre for Consumer Science), University of Auckland, New Zealand (Centre for Digital Enterprise), Bocconi University in Milan (Program in Fashion, Experience, and Design), the Indian School of Business, Hyderabad (Marketing Department), and Wesleyan University (Center for the Humanities).